Home > DLF Groups > Born-Digital Access Working Group

 While our primary focus is currently on participatory archival research & development, we are intentionally situated under the Digital Library Federation to connect across disciplinary silos.
 We welcome any librarians or other types of workers who are concerned with providing access to born-digital data of any age into our community and projects.

-DLF BDAWG meets bi-monthly on the second Tuesday – Check group communications for subgroup meetings or the DLF Community Calendar for the most up-to-date schedule
+DLF BDAWG meets bi-monthly on the first Tuesday – Check group communications for subgroup meetings or the DLF Community Calendar for the most up-to-date schedule

 CLIR+DLF1800 Diagonal RdSuite 600Alexandria, VA 22314Email: firstname.lastname@example.org